jawache/principles-green/src/index.md

 ---
 # Introduction

-**Green Software Engineering** is an emerging discipline at the intersection of climate science, software practices and architecture, electricity markets, hardware and data centre design.
+**Green Software Engineering** is an emerging discipline at the intersection of climate science, software practices and architecture, electricity markets, hardware and data center design.

 The **Principles of Green Software Engineering** are a core set of competencies needed to define, build and run green sustainable software applications.